 The headline conclusions are immediately visible online in the Summary Report available to users who have completed the self-assessment test that you can find by clicking here.
 Just click on the field named Self-assessment under the Take a Test tab.

-More detailed information can only be found in the full Self-assessment Profile — a printed report that is delivered personally to those attending Communicate Charisma workshops and training events, which will be coming to cities around the world during 2014.
+More detailed information can only be found in the full Self-assessment Profile — a printed report that is delivered personally to those attending Communicate Charisma workshops and training events.

 To add further depth and perspective to the visual representation, the methodology also uses an avatar or descriptive title to help identify each zone.
 On the 7D Essence Profile, each one of the seven dimensions has five descriptors for the five energy zones within it, resulting in 35 avatars.
 As described above, each of those avatars is further qualified by the range or flexibility achieved, in an explanatory text.